Science teachers, lighten your load in the classroom and bring out the very best in your students with the incredible Shedding Light series.

 I don’t consider our Shedding Light videos to be our “products” because I use them all with my own students.
 My colleagues all use them extensively as well, and my students (both the ones I actually teach and the other students at my school) are constantly telling me how much they enjoy watching them.
 They like the fact that every concept is explained in detail and that we also explain how the Science relates to them and to the world that they live in.

-Using the Shedding Light videos in my classrooms makes it far easier to teach the topics of Motion, Chemistry, Light, Energy, and Heat and I have seen the levels of engagement and of achievement both really soar.
+Using the Shedding Light videos in my classrooms makes it far easier to teach the topics that they cover and I have seen the levels of engagement and of achievement both really soar.